cyrillglockner/bonsaiai.github.io/source/includes/api-reference/_api-reference.html.md

 The websocket will send JSON messages for each state transition in the simulator.
 The payload will have `action`, `reward`, and `state` keys.
 The `reward` value will be the reward the simulator gives for this state transition.
-The `action` will be JSON with keys which correspond to the Inkling's action schema and the `state` will be JSON with keys corresponding to the Inkling's state schema.
+The `action` will be JSON with keys which correspond to the Inkling's action type and the `state` will be JSON with keys corresponding to the Inkling's state type.

 # Training